lottes-puppeteer/lottes-puppeteer/README.md

 Do not under any circumstances call me Charlotte, only TWO people can.
 If you can respect my boundaries, I can respect yours.

+If I don't interact with you much either I don't really know what to talk to you about or I don't know where to find you, a whisper is always great!

 ✧─── ･ ｡ﾟ★: *.✦ .* :★. ───✧

 ## Interests